hbish/conf-perf-testing-crypto-exchange/slides/02-boring-bits.md

 ---
 <!-- note
-- Most exchanges are centralized meaning the exchange creates wallets on your behalf and they safeguards your money
+- Most crypto exchanges are centralized meaning the exchange creates wallets on your behalf and they safeguards your money

 - Centralised exchanges require you to perform KYC (know you customer) basically an identity check through some sort of personal identifiable information and there are different levels of KYC which would grant you additional trading volumes, there for you are not anonymous on a centralised exchange